Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 We provide access to our programs, services, and facilities in accordance with Title II of the Americans with Disabilities Act (ADA) of 1990.
 At taxpayers' request, we provide reasonable accommodations in alternative formats.

 We regularly translate major news releases into Spanish.
-We offer bilingual Facebook Live videos about tax issues in English-Spanish and English-Russian, and we often translate key social media posts into Spanish and occasionally other languages.
+We offer bilingual Facebook Live videos about tax issues in English-Spanish and English-Russian, and we often translate key social media posts into Spanish and other languages as appropriate.

 Withholding-Real Estate Community Outreach and Education